ariel-apps/sst-apps/README.md

 Use `spack unload` to undo this.

 ### Sanity check
-The Ariel benchmarks, when using the Pin frontend (the only supported frontend for now) can run natively.
+The Ariel benchmarks, when using the Pin frontend (the only supported frontend for now), can run natively.
 You can run them and you should see output from `libarielapi`.
 ```bash